jeff-adkisson/swe-3313-fall-2025/project/README.md

 Your diagram must have actors, association lines, a bounding box, and all use case bubbles.
 Do *not* use extends or includes relationships.
 You can use actor generalizations if you do it properly (do not if you do not know how to do this right).

-When you are done with the Use Case Diagram, ask yourself it it would help facilitate a good conversation about the high-level functions of your software solution and the actor involved in using the system.
-If not, revise it.
+When you are done with your use case diagram, ask yourself:

+- does this diagram simplifies understanding the large logic groups in your system?
+- could I use this diagram with a stakeholder to explain the relationship of actors and use cases to one another without a lot of technical guidance how to understand the diagram's contents?

+If not, revise it.Use case diagrams are good for working with stakeholders and non-technical experts as a high level starting point for discussions.

 **WARNING!** Do *not* make a process diagram.
 Carefully review the lecture slides for how to produce a use case diagram.
 They are not process flows.
 Produce a properly formatted use case diagram with the appropriate actors, use cases, bounding box, etc.